-The staff recommends that the funding committee make no changes to this budgeting process for the State Schools.
-The staff also recommends that the committee recommend a comprehensive review and study of the current model for providing services to students in the State Schools to include effectiveness of and efficiency in all services provided.
+The funding committee reached preliminary consensus to recommend no changes to this budgeting process for the State Schools.

+The committee also reached preliminary consensus to recommend a comprehensive review and study of the current model for providing services to students in the State Schools to include effectiveness of and efficiency in all services provided.
 The report from this study should provide recommendations for future direction in terms of State School models and service delivery.